katastic/dlawn/notes/questions.md

 	maybe.
 But easiest would be a explicit method for ipair to take a pair (or vice versa) and do a conversion.
 The biggest thing we're doing is simply dividing both components by the TILE_W and TILE_H.

+ - all that freaking work setting up DUB and it's slightly _slower_ than a simple bash script.
+ - rdmd might be faster?
+DUB might be faster once the project gets larger?

 [molto notes]
 ==========================================================================================================================